Service Center Location with Decision Dependent Utilities with an Application to Early Stage Testing and Vaccination in Epidemic Planning: Decision Dependence in Facility Location Utility Assessment

 \subsection{Model Interpretation}

-In order to see how service center location decisions affect system utility, consider a situation in which we have only one service center at location $j\in F$, and no service centers are located at any other locations in $F$.
-The utility for customers at site $i$ for service center location $j$ in this case is given by $u_{ij}(\bs{e}_j)$, where $\bs{e}_j$ is a $|F|$-dimensional vector with the $j^{\textrm{th}}$ entry being one and other entries being zero.
+To give an example that the utility gain from customers getting service can potentially depend on the location pattern of certain facilities, we consider a situation in which there is only one opened service center in total and it is located at the place $j\in F$.
+The utility for customers at site $i$ of getting service from facility $j$ in this case is denoted by $u_{ij}(\bs{e}_j)$ according to the model, where $\bs{e}_j$ is a $|F|$-dimensional vector with the $j^{\textrm{th}}$ entry being one and other entries being zero.
 The utility $u_{ij}(\bs{e}_j)$ can be overestimated or underestimated, since no other service centers are available for comparison.
-If we open a second service center at location $j^{\prime}$, customers can compare the level and quality of service from the two service centers ($j$ and $j^{\prime}$).
+If a second service center is opened at location $j^{\prime}$, customers can compare the traveling distance, level and quality of service from the two service centers ($j$ and $j^{\prime}$).
 Based on this comparison, customers at site $i$ may modify their utility value for $j$.
-Therefore, the true utility may be different from $u_{ij}(\bs{e}_j)$.
-It is worth noting that $u_{ij}(\bs{y})$ may be interpreted as a random function, and the probability measure of this random function depends on the customer site $i\in S$, the service center $j\in F$, and the location decision vector $\bs{y}$.
+In other words, the \textit{subjective} utility viewed by customers from site $i$ towards getting service at the facility $j$ could be impacted by the presence of $j^\prime$ especially in the situation that $j$ and $j^\prime$ are located in the neighborhood of $i$.
+Therefore, in general the utility $u_{ij}$ can depend on the location pattern $\bs{y}$ of opened facilities.
+In practice, the utility gain is a very subjective quantity that relies on non-rigorous comparison among opened facilities by customers, which justifies the subtle dependency on the locations of facilities.
+Another concrete example is about the restaurant choice in a small town.
+If there is only one restaurant in the town.
+Customers are more likely to give a high rate to it, as they have no other options to compare.
+But if there are multiple ones, customers could be more selective to score those restaurants.